zepam/UIUC_BioNLP_BioLaySumm2024/README.md

 ## Citation

-Please cite the below paper if you intent to use the code for your research.
+Please cite the below paper if you intent to use our code for your research:

 ```
 @inproceedings{you-etal-2024-uiuc,